 ABOUT THE WORK

-For Art Night, award winning dancer and choreographer Oona Doherty will work with collaborator and filmmaker Luca Truffarelli, dancer Ryan O’Neill and 2021 ‘hunter’ Sati Veyrunes to produce a new film in Belfast, her home city.
-Moving between city streets and family homes, the film is interlaced with poetry written by Doherty and O’Neill.
+For Art Night, award winning dancer and choreographer Oona Doherty worked with collaborator and filmmaker Luca Truffarelli, dancer Ryan O’Neill and 2021 ‘hunter’ Sati Veyrunes to produce a new film in Belfast, her home city.

 ABOUT THE ARTIST